laravel/forge-cli/.github/ISSUE_TEMPLATE/1_Bug_report.md

 ---
 name: "Bug report"
 about: "Report something that's broken.
-Please ensure your Laravel version is still supported: https://laravel.com/docs/releases#support-policy"
+Please ensure you are running the latest version of Forge CLI: https://github.com/laravel/forge-cli/releases"
 ---

 <!-- DO NOT THROW THIS AWAY -->
 <!-- Fill out the FULL versions with patch versions -->

 - Forge CLI Version: #.#.#
-- Laravel Version: #.#.#
 - PHP Version: #.#.#
-- Database Driver & Version:

 ### Description: